Rule of Life

 Someone once said: 'you are what you repeatedly do.'
 A rule of life is a set of practices that we hope will shape & form us into a certain type of person.
 If you want to be patient, then practice being patient each day.
 If you want to have more of God in your life, then give time each day, week, month, to talk with him.

 We have a personal rule of life, and each person's will be different.
-And we might be part of a community (like a family, a household, or a small group), which has a shared rule of life.
+And we might be part of a community (like a family, a household, or a small group), which might develop a shared rule of life.

-We have found the resources and teaching at Practicing the Way very helpful.
+We have found the resources at Practicing the Way very helpful as we start or continue on the journey.

 As a starting point, we have committed as a church to three daily practices.
 Each person is invited to take these up in a way that works for them.
 Give it a go; experiment and find what will work for you.
 You could do them alone, or with others (though we recommend having at least one time each day where you are alone with God).